Showing posts with label town. Show all posts

 We stopped at the Visitor Center and were given information about sites to see in Corinth, MS.

-I too pictures of the 1924 American LaFrance Fire Truck and a sign, of Caboose # 2994, a Civil War Corinth, big guns, and the Miniature Hurlbut Amusement Equipment Co. locomotive No 1009.
+I, too, have pictures of the 1924 American LaFrance Fire Truck and a sign of Caboose # 2994, a Civil War Corinth, big guns, and the Miniature Hurlbut Amusement Equipment Co. locomotive No 1009.

 We stopped at the New Coca-Cola Museum.
 Outside was a carved giant wooden Coca-Cola bottle.